JayCuthrell/fudge.org/content/blog/looking-for-looking-for/index.md

 ---
 Happy New Year!

-The past few months I've been catching up with peers.
+Over the past few months I've been catching up with peers.
 Some are at their same companies, others were just starting new roles, and a few asked me a simple question as they are looking for something new in their career.

 > Do you know anyone that is hiring?

-As a matter of fact, [I do](https://factioninc.com/careers).
-However, it's myopic to think peers would want to apply ONLY for where I happen to be gainfully employed or that their dream role already exists.
+As a matter of fact, [I do](https://grnh.se/66f4d22d4us).
+However, it's myopic to think peers would want to apply ONLY for [where I happen to be gainfully employed](https://grnh.se/66f4d22d4us) or that their dream role already exists.

 That got me thinking about the question again. *Do I know anyone that is hiring?*